nathankleyn/nathankleyn.github.io/_posts/2015-02-20-using-lazy-enumerator-in-ruby.md

 xs.select { |x| x % 3 == 0 && x % 4 == 0 && x.to_s.size < 5 }
 {% endhighlight %}

-Often one can end up with this pretty gross method nesting just because you want to avoid the cost of iterating.
+Often one can end up with this pretty gross code where you've shoved everything in a single block just because you want to avoid the cost of iterating.
 This code is likely but a small taste of the size of some blocks out there, and it can make code hard to read when you try to shove too much in a single block.

 Enter the lazy enumerator:

 {% highlight ruby %}
 xs.lazy
   .select { |x| x % 3 == 0 } # Nums divisible by 4
-  .select { |x| x % 4 == 0 } # Nums also divisble by 3
+  .select { |x| x % 4 == 0 } # Nums also divisible by 3
   .select { |x| x.to_s.size < 5 } # Nums less than 5 digits long
   .to_a
 {% endhighlight %}